Resilient Recovery Plan#

 Within each of these themes, specific outcomes and objectives were identified to guide long-term recovery and build resilience.
 Many of these outcomes and objectives are extensions of work the City and community have already begun, while others represent new and innovative efforts.

 Staff is working with local organizations, businesses and community members to implement the Recovery Plan.
-Additional details, including a dashboard tracking recovery milestones, will be posted on this page soon.

 The Recovery Plan was developed throughout 2021 and adopted in March of 2022.
 Extensive public engagement occurred throughout the development process along with multiple work sessions with City Council.